-Courtesy: RITTER Sports Performance, a SwimSwam partner.
+Courtesy: Ritter Sports Performance, a SwimSwam partner.

 RITTER Sports Performance helps swimmers go faster and coaches get better, worldwide.
-Through our online resources on strength training, stroke technique, swim-training, race analysis or nutritional coaching–RITTER is ready to help take your swimming to the next level.
+Through our online resources on strength training, stroke technique, swim-training, race analysis or nutritional coaching–RITTER is ready to help you take your swimming to the next level.
 Are you?

 CONNECT WITH RITTER SPORTS PERFORMANCE:

-RITTER Sports Performance is a SwimSwam partner.
+Ritter Sports Performance is a SwimSwam partner.